American Art Pottery

 Library and Athenaeum, Newport, RI, provides finding aids to parts of their collection including the Cynthia Cary collection of historical pattern books for furniture, decoration and ornament.
 Institution Research Information System is a gateway to the Smithsonian's

-Library provides a link to Wintercat, their online catalog, as well as research guides including one on botanical illustration.
+Library provides a link to Wintercat, their online catalog, as well as research guides such as this one on botanical illustration.

 return to top